Bø blad

-Bø blad (The Bø Gazette) is a local Norwegian newspaper in the municipality of Bø in Telemark county.
+Bø blad (lit.
+'The Bø Gazette') is a local Norwegian newspaper in Midt-Telemark Municipality in Telemark county.

 The newspaper was established in 1986 by Arne Kielland, a former Storting representative for the Labor Party and Socialist Left Party.
 The paper is published in Nynorsk and is issued 48 times a year.
 Among other things, Bø blad is known for its long headlines and the humorous column "Lensmannsrunden" (The Lensmann's Round).